 |August 22||Created by consolidating the four companies of the Hampton Legion Cavalry Battalion with two independent cavalry companies under the command of Colonel Matthew Caldwell Butler.
 Assigned to Hampton’s Brigade, Cavalry Division, Army of Northern Virginia.

 Company A – Boykin Mounted Rangers, Captain Alexander H. Boykin, Kershaw District

 |December 27-29||Raid on Dumfries and Fairfax Station|

 The regiment brought 220 men to the field.
-Colonel Butler was wounded, and Lieutenant Colonel Frank Hampton, brother to General Wade Hampton, was killed by a sabre cut.
+Colonel Butler was wounded, losing his foot.
+Lieutenant Colonel Frank Hampton, brother to General Wade Hampton, was killed by a sabre cut.
 Major T.J.
 Lipscomb took command of the regiment.

 From the historical marker:

 On the afternoon of July 2, Brigadier General Wade Hampton’s Cavalry Brigade was ordered to protect the Confederate Army’s left flank.
 Hampton’s Brigade followed the Hunterstown Road, which put it in a perfect position to guard against attacks from the east.
 At 4:30 P.M., however, Union cavalry under Brigadier General George Armstrong Custer attacked the rear of Hampton’s Brigade.
 When the Federals retreated, Hampton chased them into an ambush.
 Union troops, hidden behind barns and high wheat, opened fire as the Rebels galloped by.